Imprisoned twice, a widower twice, a failed election candidate and dead at 52 – Michael Love’s life sounds kind of sad from an outsider’s viewpoint.

 Having spent most of the War of Independence in jail, Love joined the National Army at Beggar’s Bush in March 1922 and became a Private in the new Dublin Guard.
 Subsequently posted to Portobello Barracks, he was commissioned as a Captain.
 The Army Census that November lists him at the Mountjoy military post in the Quartermaster’s Department, 2nd Eastern Division, aged 26 and living at 5 Cecil Avenue, Clontarf.
 He then was promoted to Commandant, but on 28 December tragedy hit Love again with the death of his wife in a nursing home from general paralysis at the very early age of 34.

 He remained in the Army following the end of the Civil War which he survived unscathed and married for a second time in July 1924, to Mary ‘Maisie’ Donnelly, a teenager from Finglas Road, Glasnevin.
 At that time he was based at Hare Park, Curragh Camp carrying out military police duties.

 Commandant Love resigned from the Army on 30 March 1927.
 He was aged 31 and was described on an Army form as 5 foot 5 inches tall.

-Michael received a pension based on 11 years service and was also awarded the Tan War medal.
+Michael received a military pension based on 11 years service and was also awarded the Tan War medal.

 He may have worked for a time as a Dairyman on the Curragh before becoming a Clerk in the early 1930’s and moving to Finglas Road, Glasnevin.
 It was there that Michael suffered the loss of his second wife in June 1932 – TB killed 25 year-old Maisie Love.